aleksioconnor/djangogamestore/README.md

 #### Quality of Work
 The application is structured in a meaningful way and functions are commented properly.
 DRY-principle is followed and Model-View-Template separation is used.
 Meaningful tests are created to make sure that the application works as wanted and is required.
+Tests can be ran using the ```python manage.py test``` -command.

 #### Non-functional requirements
 Project plan was created in the beginning of the project and can be found in the below section.